LUWIZ

 Stabilize your URLs

-Expose the content in the HTML
+Expose content in the HTML

 Structuring your product data